elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.i2} Long live vengeance.
-Long live freedom.
+- {:.i2} Long live Vengeance.
+Long live Freedom.
-- {:.pr} The mountains will tremble like a tooth caught between a pair of forceps, the stars will crash on the ground their pregnant-woman forehead.
+- {:.pr} The mountains will tremble like a tooth caught between a pair of forceps; the stars will crash on the ground their pregnant forehead.

 - {:.sp} The Crowd.